 mixOmics R toolkit package (www.mixOmics.org) mixOmics is one of the few R package dedicated to the integration of multiple ‘omics data (19 novel methodologies implemented so far, amongst which 13 were developed by our lab) and with an increasing uptake from the research community.
-The package has been downloaded > 67K times in 2019.
-Programming developments are on-going for interactive web interfaces, and efficient programming for large-scale studies.
+The package is in the top 5% downloads in Bioconductor ( ~ 80K downloads / year).
 Check our our recent publication (Rohart et al. 2017b) and and 50-min webinar overview about this project.
-The mixOmics team run multiple day workshops for an introduction to multivariate projection-based methods for data integration using mixOmics, see our website www.mixOmics.org for news and tutorials.
+The mixOmics team run multiple day workshops for an introduction to multivariate projection-based methods for data integration using mixOmics, see our website www.mixOmics.org for news, tutorials, online courses.
+We continuously improve our software to support our growing userbase.

 Multivariate methods for microbiome studies

 There are major statistical and computational challenges in analysing microbial communities that currently hinder the potential of microbiome research to substantially advance biomedical understanding.
 We are currently expanding mixMC to better characterise and understand important microbiome-host interactions.
 Some of our methods developments aim at addressing batch effects in microbiome experiments and analyse scarce temporal sampling in time course studies.

-We analyse microbiome datasets from our collaborators for a wide range of studies, including investigating the role of gut and oral microbiome in spondyloarthropathy diseases, the development of intestinal or salivary microbiota in toddlers and infants, investigating the gut-brain crosstalk in Huntington’s disease.
+We analyse microbiome datasets from our collaborators for a wide range of studies, including investigating the role of gut and oral microbiome in spondyloarthropathy diseases, the development of intestinal or salivary microbiota in toddlers and infants, investigating the gut-brain crosstalk in Huntington’s disease, anaerobic digestion in fermenters.